Jellehegeraat/WinampRadio/README.md

 	node app.js
 ```
 * if everything is correct it will start Winamp with an random Radiostation

+## Changing Winamp Using Webbrowser

+* The webapp is located at: localhost:4422.

+* Here u can change the Volume, Next random or choose the radio u want to lissen to.

+* there is also an Settings button where u can change the Winamp location on ur pc or u can change the refresh time between radio stations.

 ### Break down into end to end tests